Are My Chickens Cold?

 The type of coop you have makes a big difference.
 In really cold winters, a wooden coop with a drafty coop door can soon become damp and semi-frozen – not to mention very drafty – while a more robust state-of-the-art structure such as the Eglu will keep out the cold and damp and enable chickens to defrost after a busy day in the run.
 The temperature in the Eglu will remain relatively high when all the hens are tucked in at night.

-You can help your backyard chickens keep warm in the frost and snow by making sure the coop is clean and dry.
+You can help your backyard chickens keep warm in the frost and snow by making sure the chicken coop is clean and dry.
 Clear out any snow dragged in on the birds’ feet and keep an insulating layer of straw on the floor.
 You can give the birds extra protection by insulating the run – although there should still be some ventilation, to allow the gases released from the birds’ droppings to escape.

 An automatic door will help keep the living quarters snug, too.
 If installing a heater, it must be one designed specifically for hen houses, and it’s best to use it only if the temperature dips below 23°F, otherwise hens may get used to being cozy all the time, and that could be disastrous if the heater fails, and the birds are suddenly exposed.
 Heat-pampered poultry can die of cold shock.